 Why Do Bathtubs Get Clogged?

-- Soap Scum: Soap scum forms when soap combines with minerals in hard water, creating a sticky residue that lines the pipes and traps hair and dirt.
+- Soap Scum: Soap, when mixed with hard water minerals, forms a sticky residue that lines the pipes and traps dirt.

-- Bath Products: Shampoo, conditioner, and oils can leave behind residue that builds up inside the pipes.
+- Bath Products: Shampoo, conditioner, and other products can leave residues that gradually accumulate.

-- Foreign Objects: Sometimes, small items like jewelry, razors, or bits of soap can slip down the drain, contributing to a blockage.
+- Foreign Objects: Small items like jewelry or bits of soap accidentally slip down the drain, worsening blockages.

 Knowing these causes will help you not only unclog your bathtub but also take preventive measures to avoid future blockages.